 Today, our liver and colon are persistently challenged with toxins in our air, food, and water.
 If the liver is not able to remove these toxins effectively, it will eventually cause disease.

-Coffee enemas are also used to improve energy levels (both physically and mentally), prevent bloating, improve mood, and reduce toxicity of the whole body by prompting liver cleansing and tissue repair.
+Coffee enemas are also used to improve energy levels (both physically and mentally), prevent bloating, improve mood, and reduce toxicity of the whole body.

 Individuals with cancer, gallstones, digestive complications, low energy, autoimmune disorders, and liver conditions can benefit from coffee enemas.